RyanCCollins/ios-interview/iOS Dry Interview.md

 __Question 6__:
 If someone I was working with gave me a file for a ViewController that contained code for fetching and storing data from a network to the local device, I would likely recommend that they take the Udacity iOS Developer Nanodegree and I would help them to understand what they could do to improve their code.

 For starters, I would refactor the code into separate classes.
-I would create a Model class for storing the data to a persistent store.
-I would also create a separate GithubAPI model class that handled the network requests and data parsing.
-By the time I was done, the code would be very well abstracted to abide by the Model View Controller paradigm, making the code much more reusable, decoupled and easier to test and debug.
+I would create a model class for storing the data to a persistent store.
+I would also create a separate `GithubAPI` model class that handled the network requests and data parsing.
+By the time I was done, the code would be very well abstracted to abide by the *Model View Controller* paradigm, making the code much more reusable, decoupled and easier to test and debug.

-I created a bit of pseudocode that I saved in the GitHubProjectViewController.swift file.
+I created a bit of pseudocode that I saved in the `GitHubProjectViewController.swift` file.

 __Question 7__:
 If I were to start my iOS Developer position today, my goals a year from now would be to have an even better grasp on the Swift and Objective-C languages and the Apple Frameworks.
 I plan to spend the rest of my life mastering software development and I believe that the education process is a lifelong pursuit.
 I would constantly be reading and talking to other developers to learn their techniques to apply best practices to all of my work.